Sumiza/emailtowebhook/readme.md

 The following environment variables can  be set to configure the SMTP server:

 - `HOST`: The IP address or hostname to bind the SMTP server to.
 Defaults to `0.0.0.0`.
+- `HOST_NAME`: The hostname for the SMTP server if it can not be set by host because of nat or running a docker container not on the host network.
 - `PORT`: The port number to bind the SMTP server to.
 Defaults to `25`.
 - `TARGET_EMAIL`: An optional email address to filter incoming emails by.
 If set, the SMTP server will only accept emails that are addressed to these email addresses.
 It uses .endswith and accepts a list seperated by `","` `'.com, @example.com, example@example.com'` or a single email `'example@example.com'`
 - `SOURCE_EMAIL`: An optional email address to filter incoming emails by.
 If set, the SMTP server will only accept emails that are sent from this email address.
 It uses .endswith and accepts a list seperated by `","` `'.com, @example.com, example@example.com'` or a single email `'example@example.com'`